Have you defined your personal philosophy of nursing?

 - The knowledge you obtained from the classroom.

-Defining your philosophy provides you with a deeper connection to those beliefs and the values that initially led you into the profession.
+Defining your philosophy provides you with a deeper connection to those beliefs and values that initially led you into the profession.
 It can also help you strengthen your knowledge, attitude, and skills.

 So, what is a philosophy of nursing?